5 high performance and durable outdoor equipments

 Patagonia's recycled jackets and fleeces

 When American Yvon Chouinard founded Chouinard Equipment (which three years later became Patagonia) in 1970, the entrepreneur made environmental issues a central part of his company.
-It was a pioneering company in this field, Patagonia continues this vision 50 years later with products made from recycled materials such as its 100% recycled polyester jackets and fleeces made from recycled cotton.
+It was a pioneering company in this field, Patagonia continues this vision 50 years later, with products made from recycled materials such as 100% recycled polyester jackets and fleeces made from recycled cotton.
 By 2025, the brand hopes to use 100% renewable or recycled materials.
 Every year since 1986, Patagonia has donated at least 1% of its sales to the preservation and restoration of the natural environment.
 In all, $100 million has been donated to various local organizations.